MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-extensions-1-15.md

 ## 1.2 Architecture Decisions

-UVC frame metadata support will be available to ISOCH and BULK endpoints.
+The USB Video Class (UVC) frame metadata support will be available to ISOCH and BULK endpoints.
 However, in the case of BULK endpoint, the metadata size will be limited to 240 bytes (due to the fact that all video frame data is transferred in a single video frame packet on BULK endpoints).

 UVC metadata support will be only available to frame based payloads.